o1-labs/rfcs/0009-folding.md

 Let's suppose the constraint system is described by the multi-variate polynomial
 $P(X_{1}, X_{2}, X_{3}) = X_{1} X_{2} + (1 - X_{3})$.

-As described below, and as described in more details in the Nova paper, a folding scheme will consist as a first step in "relaxing" the polynomial $P$ in a polynomial that can handle "random linear combinations" of instances.
+As described below, and as described in more detail in the Nova paper, a folding scheme will consist as a first step in "relaxing" the polynomial $P$ in a polynomial that can handle "random linear combinations" of instances.
 In other terms, the polynomial $P(X_{1}, X_{2}, X_{3})$ will be transformed into a